AI API

 1. Use Streaming: Enable streaming for better perceived latency

-• Claude for highest quality reasoning and complex problem-solving
+• OpenAI/Gemini/Claude for general-purpose reasoning and complex problem-solving

 3. Minimize Context: Send only necessary message history